kikitux/packer-vagrant-oracle/packer/README.md

 * Vbox Manage will be used to perform some tasks on the virtual machine

 		* Video RAM will be adjusted to 32MB
-		* Memory of the Virtual Guest will be adjusted to 2GB
+		* Memory of the Virtual Guest will be adjusted
-		* A 2nd hard disk will be created, 32GB
+		* A 2nd hard disk will be created
 		* The 2nd hard disk will be connected to the virual machine
-		* A 3rd hard disk will be created, 20GB
+		* A 3rd hard disk will be created
 		* The 3rd hard disk will be connected to the virual machine

 * The main disk will be created

 		* Using a SATA interface
-		* With a size of 16GB

 * Headless won't be enforced (a virtualbox console will show up to monitor the installation)
 * Oracle Linux iso will be used from a given local path (versus a web url)